lleevveell66/TABLE/README.md

 Implementation is generally straight-forward to implement on your own network of servers, but LIE is also providing an hourly-updated ipset built from their own implementation involving 7 hosts around the world.

+All previous generations of solutions which have led to this (DDoP - Distributed Denial of Packets, FIBN - Firewall ipset Blacklist Network, et al) have been retired and will be removed, soon.
+I never properly kept up with their repos as they evolved, anyway.
+TABLE is what they all became.

 ### Why?:

 Network scanning and attacks have proliferated so much that the traffic generated can signifigantly affect the overall bandwidth you have available for legitimate use.